-It is estimated that this work can be completed in approximately 18 months, following receipt of authorization to proceed.
-It must be noted that should the underground line work require a Certificate of Public Convenience and Necessity (CPCN), the time required to complete this work could increase substantially.
+It is estimated that this work can be completed in approximately 36 months, following receipt of authorization to proceed.
+The schedule assumes a Certificate of Public Convenience and Necessity (CPCN) for the new 345 kV switching station on the Rush Creek Gen-Tie would be required.

 No adverse impacts on the transmission systems of other entities are identified in the Feasibility Study.
 However, Tri-State Generation and Transmission Association (Tri-State) has requested to be included as an "affected party" for all IR's with physical interconnections at or near the Rush Creek project, due to the proximity of their transmission system.
-Therefore, Tri-State is an affected party for GI-2016-27.
+Therefore, Tri-State is an affected party for GI-2017-11.